Mudīte I. Zīlīte Saltups Fellowships

 Application deadline

 The application deadline for the 2024–2025 academic year was March 1, 2024.
-Award notifications will be made in May 2024.
+Award notifications were made in May 2024.

 Eligibility and Selection Criteria: